 Please DO NOT shred paper before placing in a recycling cart.
-Instead, place it in paper recycling carts or bring it to the recycling center for proper shredding.
+Instead, place it in locked paper recycling carts or bring it to the recycling center for proper shredding.
 The small shreds made by office shredders fall out of the paper bales, create a mess at the recycle centers, and become trash.
-Important Note: The JBSA QRP does NOT accept Controlled Unclassified Information (CUI) or classified documents.
+Important Note: The JBSA QRP does NOT accept classified documents.